RemiBou/remibou.github.io/_posts/2018-8-23-Client-side-validation-withBlazor-and-DataAnnotations.md

 ```

 ## Prevent form submission
-The first step is to prevent a form submission when the model it tries to submit is not valid.
-For this I'll create a custom component named "ValidatedForm" with child content like this.
-I could have plugged the validation system to a Decorator around IHttpClient.
+The first step is to prevent a form submission when the model is not valid.
+For this I'll create a custom component named "ValidatedForm" with child content like this :

 ```cs
 @inject IModelValidator ModelValidator